Sony RX1 versus Sony A7R

 The Sony Cyber-shot DSC-RX1 and the Sony Alpha A7R are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2013.
 The RX1 is a fixed lens compact, while the A7R is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The RX1 has a resolution of 24 megapixel, whereas the A7R provides 36.2 MP.

-The physical size and weight of the Sony RX1 and the Sony A7R are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Sony RX1 and the Sony A7R is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is considerably larger (63 percent) than the Sony RX1.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 It is noteworthy in this context that the A7R is splash and dust-proof, while the RX1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1 has a lens build in, whereas the A7R is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A7R and their specifications in the Sony FE Lens Catalog.